striglia/topic_modeling_intro/section_1/README.md

 comments should point you in the right direction, but if you get stuck feel free to ask me or a neighbor for help.

+You can also look in `hints.txt` to see some suggestions for python modules you may find useful.

 Bonus
 ----------